How We Protect You

 - Be sure to download and install any operating system and software updates (sometimes called patches or service packs) in a timely manner

-You Have the Power to Stop Identity Theft - An identity theft brochure published by the federal bank, credit union and thrift regulatory agencies.
-(PDF requires Adobe Reader)
+For more information, you can view an online brochure called You Have the Power to Stop Identity Theft, published by the federal bank, credit union and thrift regulatory agencies.
+(PDF requires Adobe Reader).

 Report suspicious activity

-- In your email: To report a suspicious email that uses Financial Partners’ name, forward it to us immediately at email@example.com.
+- In your email: To report a suspicious email that uses Financial Partners’ name, or to verify whether an email from us is authentic, contact us at 800.950.7328.

 - On your statement: To report fraudulent activity on your Financial Partners account, call 800.950.7328 or visit your nearest branch.